 What We Do

 We take our rescue mission very seriously.
 Rescuing dogs means more than just pulling them off a beach or the streets.
 We are dedicated to each and every one of our dogs and we want to give them the greatest chance in life.
-After what they have been through, what they have witnessed, we never ever want them to suffer again.
+After what they have been through, what they have witnessed, we never want them to suffer again.

 The Sato Project is making permanent change in Puerto Rico.
 We encourage you to join us.

-1 BEACH COORDINATION
+1 -- BEACH COORDINATION

-Our Beach Coordinator, Ivette goes to the beach EVERY DAY – rain or shine even during hurricanes and storms.
+Our Beach Coordinator, Ivette, goes to the beach every day, rain or shine, even during hurricanes and storms.
 A log is kept of every dog on the beach and medications given.
 Each and every dog is named.
-As funds and space allow we rescue and take them to our vet.
+As funds and space allow, we rescue and take them to our vet.
 Very young, injured and sick dogs take priority.

-2 EMERGENCY VET CARE
+2 -- EMERGENCY VET CARE

-Once a dog gets to our vets office they are tested immediately for parvovirus, parasites, heartworm and distemper.
+Once a dog gets to our vet's office, they are tested immediately for parvovirus, parasites, heartworm and distemper.
 Their skin is scraped and tested for mange and they are de-wormed.
 They are then quarantined until distemper results are received.
 If a dog tests positive for any of these infections or diseases then we begin a treatment regime immediately.
-Dogs that are deemed ready by our Veterinarian begin a vaccination schedule of 7-way DHLPPC vaccines.
+Dogs that are deemed ready by our veterinarian begin a vaccination schedule of 7-way DHLPPC vaccines.

 We spay and neuter.
-The average stay on our vet’s office for a ‘healthy’ dog is between 4-6 weeks.
+The average stay on our vet’s office for a ‘healthy’ dog is between four to six weeks.
 Those undergoing treatments stay as long as it takes to get them healthy, free of communicable disease and ready to travel.
 Our vet, Bianca is incredible.
 Bianca and her team go above and beyond for all of our dogs.
 They make sure each and every dog is socialized, handled and gets plenty of love every day.
 Bianca and her vet techs foster some of our more ‘special’ cases.
 We could not ask for better care of our dogs.

-4 ALL SYSTEMS GO
+4 -- ALL SYSTEMS GO

-When the dogs reach JFK or Newark volunteers meet them and drive them to their foster home, forever home or to one of our sanctuary partners.
+When the dogs reach JFK or Newark, volunteers meet them and drive them to their foster home, forever home, or to one of our sanctuary partners.

-7 FOSTERING & ADOPTIONS
+7 -- FOSTERING & ADOPTIONS